How to Use LLMs to Extract Document Information

 Diverse Value Types

-Our task entails extracting numerous properties, each with various value types: binary, multi-class, numerical, and textual.
-Before extracting the property value, each property is classified as either "mentioned" or "not mentioned".
-For properties without specific values, such as equipment or techniques mentioned in the text, we would define a binary response from the LLM: "mentioned" and "not mentioned".
+Our task entails extracting numerous properties with various value types: binary, multi-class, numerical, and textual.
+Before extracting the property value, each property is classified as "mentioned" or "not mentioned."
+For properties without specific values, such as equipment or techniques mentioned in the text, we would define a binary response from the LLM: "mentioned" and "not mentioned."

 Multi-class properties may have different values across articles, but each article typically has a unique one.
-If a property is absent, it is marked as "not mentioned".
-Numeric and textual properties represent values as numbers or text, respectively, and are also marked as "not mentioned" for absence.
+If a property is absent, it is marked as "not mentioned."
+Numeric and textual properties represent values as numbers or text, respectively, and are marked as "not mentioned" for absence.

 Sparse and Dense Data

 Generally, the data density is different in each article.
-Due to the varying theme of each article, some may mention more properties compared to the other articles.
-If the article is too sparse, simply guessing every property to "not mentioned" may yield an over $90\%$ accuracy.
-However, this result is obviously not our expectation.
+Due to the varying themes of each article, some may mention more properties than the other articles.
+If the article is too sparse, guessing every property to "not mentioned" may yield an over $90\%$ accuracy.
+However, this result is different from our expectation.

-During evaluation, we exclude properties marked as "not mentioned" in both the Ground Truth and LLM results from statistical analysis.
-Our focus lies on properties with values presented in the Ground Truth but differing from LLMs’ results.
+During the evaluation, we excluded properties marked as "not mentioned" in both the Ground Truth and LLM results from statistical analysis.
+Our focus is on properties whose values presented in the Ground Truth differ from LLMs' results.

 Confusion Matrix (Customized)

-We defined a set of Ture, False, Positive, Negative cases to evaluate the results.
+We defined a set of True, False, Positive, and Negative cases to evaluate the results.

 img